adobe-target/documentation/create-audiences-and-offers.md

 ## Create Audiences for New and Returning Users

 Adobe Target Audiences are used to identify specific groups of visitors.
 Offers can then be targeted to those specific groups.
-For the first two locations, we'll use a "New Users" audience and a "Returning Users (after 30+ days)" audience.
+For the first two locations, we'll use a "New Users" audience and a "Returning Users" audience.

 Messages for the first two locations will be displayed in the app as follows: